 If there are other boats watching or traveling near whales, contact them via VHF radio (CH 9 or 16) and coordinate viewing efforts.
 If you encounter whale watch boats at idle proceed with caution and idle your boat as well.

 4. Avoid Troubles, Steer Clear of Bubbles!

 through bubbles.
 A feeding whale is

 If a whale moves away from your boat, don’t chase it.
 Respect the whales’ behavior and keep your distance.
 Cautious boaters may get to see exciting natural behaviors.
 Enjoy the whales; don’t endanger them or yourself.

 6. Drop Your Sails When Watching Whales

-A boat under sail may not be able to reduce speed or stop at a safe distance from a surfacing whale.
-When in the vicinity of whales, it is best to utilize your auxiliary motor and proceed cautiously.
+Under sail, it can be difficult to reduce speed or quickly stop a safe distance from a surfacing whale.
+In the vicinity of whales, luff or drop your sails and use your auxiliary motor to proceed cautiously.